Holiday rentals & lettings in Venice

 Stylish rentals for a city break

 You are truly spoilt for choice with the variety of attractive accommodation in Venice to rent, designed to nurture you after a long day's sightseeing, these urban lettings reflect the beauty of the city outside.
 However, if you want something more spacious for a larger group of family or friends, we recommend the villas in Venice.
 Picture a palazzo split on two levels, with enormous doors, original artwork, and a view over the St. Mark's Square – it can be all yours here in this unrivalled city!

 Holiday lettings in Venice have everything you need for your holiday:

 The area and getting around

-Dorsoduro in the south is home to the University of Venice.
-Packed with young people, this district is an artsy, trendy area just full of life and great bars and clubs.
+For an area full of young people, art, fashion and lively bars and clubs find the perfect holiday letting in Venice, in the Dorsoduro area.
 Cannaregio in the north is this authentic and less touristy area, and home to the Jewish Neighbourhood.
 It offers a unique, melancholy atmosphere and several synagogues.
 Santa Croce is located in the west of Venice and is the only neighbourhood in Venice where cars can travel.
 It is home to the large square where the central bus station is located.
 To see how the locals live, head to Vienna's sixth district Castello in the west.